dannymuchoki/django-wedding-website/README.md

 ## Danny added a couple of things

-- The ability to upload your guest list via the dashboard using a CSV.
+- The ability to upload your guest list via the dashboard using a comma delimited file (.csv)
-- The ability to downlaod your guest list via the dashboard, also in CSV.
+- The ability to download your guest list via the dashboard, also in .csv.
 - Each guest gets a unique numeric code.
-I used it for security authentication purposes.
+I used it for security authentication purposes to keep out gatecrashers.
 - Template updates for more DRY-ness (you don't have to scour the templates to change the couple's names).
-- Made the secret key more resilient (i.e. hid it in an .env)
+- Made the secret key more resilient (i.e. hid it in an `.env` file)
 - A view that resends RSVP links to guests who forgot/lost them.

 ### The "Standard" Wedding Website